 A: The DynaVibe GX3 is the handheld system that enables dynamic balancing, vibration analysis, and track-and-balance.
-A phototachometer attaches to the GX3 to measure RPM, as do one or two accelerometers to measure vibration magnitude.
+An optical tach (a.k.a, phototachometer or phototach) attaches to the GX3 to measure RPM, as do one or two accelerometers to measure vibration magnitude.
 DynaTrack is an optional optical blade tracking GX3 accessory that enables blade tracking.
-A complete track-and-balance kit consists of a DynaVibe GX3 (which includes the phototach and accelerometer) with DynaTrack.
+A complete track-and-balance kit consists of a DynaVibe GX3 (which includes the optical tach and accelerometer) with DynaTrack.

 Q: Is the DynaVibe and DynaTrack kit suitable for track-and-balance of 3 or 4 blade helicopters?

 A: Yes.
 The kit will let you work with helicopters that have up to 6 blades.

 Q: How big is the system?